PEOPLE

 Nianpo Su

-I am a third-year PhD student in the Department of Linguistics at Cornell University.
-I work on experimental syntax/semantics with a focus on East Asian languages.
-My qualifying paper investigated the syntax-prosody interface of Japanese multiple scrambling.
+I am a fifth-year PhD candidate in the Department of Linguistics at Cornell University.
+I work on syntax and semantics with a focus on East Asian languages.
+My dissertation investigates the structure and meaning of definite expressions in classifier languages with a definite determiner, using both theoretical and experimental methods.
 Before coming to Cornell, I received my B.A. in Japanese Language and Literature from Tsinghua University.

 Zander Lynch

-I am a 1st year PhD student in the Department of Linguistics.
-My psycholinguistic research method of choice is eye-tracking and my research focuses on questions about the processing of adjectives incrementally and how semantics affects adjective ordering.
-When I am not tracking eyes I can be found learning dead languages including Hittite, Latin, and Luwian.
+I am a third-year PhD student in the Department of Linguistics.
+My current research interest is coordination in Goidelic languages past and present.
+I have previously worked on on questions about the processing of adjectives incrementally and how semantics affects adjective ordering.
+When I am not coding experiments I can be found learning dead languages including Hittite, Latin, and Luwian.

 Personal website